 Regional Development Victoria

-Regional Development Victoria has a list of business & industry programs that are tailored to the needs of specific areas of Regional Victoria, as well as Regional Victoria in general.
+Regional Development Victoria has a list of business and industry programs to meet the needs of specific areas of regional Victoria where the government wants to encourage investment, as well as regional Victoria in general.

 New Enterprise Initiative Scheme (NEIS)